Dre Campbell Farm

 21 Natural Ways to Get Rid of Japanese Beetles

 Japanese beetles are among the pests that attack and feed on plants.
-Damage can be extensive as they usually eat in groups, feeding on various plants’ flowers, fruits, and leaves.
+Damage can be extensive because Japanese beetles often feed in groups, consuming flowers, fruits, and leaves from hundreds of plant species.

 Adult Japanese beetles are most active from late June through August [1].
-During this time, they feed on the foliage and fruits of plants, while their grubs mainly attack the roots of grasses.
-Therefore, you must get rid of them quickly.
+During this time, they feed on plant foliage and fruits, while their grubs mainly attack grass roots.
+Therefore, early control is important to prevent significant damage.

-Below, we have gathered some of the best home remedies and organic control methods to keep away these destructive plant pests.
+Below, we have gathered some of the best home remedies and organic control methods to help keep these destructive plant pests at bay.

 1. Pick Them Off